2012 Legislation

 ACR 108 (Wieckowski) – Honor the Girl Scouts of America in celebration of their 100th anniversary.

 Status: Adopted by the California Legislature.
-Chaptered by Secretary of State - Res.
-Chapter 5, Statutes of 2012.
+Chaptered by Secretary of State – Resolution Chapter 5, Statutes of 2012.

 ACR 127 (Feuer) - Congratulate and salute the Sea Scouts on their Centennial for providing leadership and positive opportunities for America’s youth and would encourage the Boy Scouts of America, including the Sea Scouts, to accept for membership and leadership positions all qualified youth and adults, without discriminating on the basis of sexual orientation or religious belief.